-- Layer2 Data Provider for Exchange to any Exchange data on-premises or cloud-based, e.g. contacts, calendar events, tasks, email, notes etc.
+- Layer2 Data Provider for Exchange to any Exchange data on-premises or cloud-based, e.g. contacts, calendar events, tasks, email, and notes.

 If you can't find the providers in drop-down, please install manually from the package using instructions in the Provider section of the FAQ.

 To completely uninstall the solution, deactivate the feature "Layer2 Business Data List Connector" on site collection level.
 Then the configuration list of the BDLC can be removed.
 To do that, delete the list "BDLC Configuration List" in the root site of every site collection where the feature has been activated.

 Note: You can delete the "BDLC Configuration List" of a given Site Collection only if the BDLC feature is deactivated for this the Site Collection.